r3boot/hackalendar/README.md

 # Next steps
 Navigate to radicale on http://localhost:8080/radicale/, and login as the test user.
 Create a new collection.
 Navigate to infCloud on http://localhost:8080/edit/, login as the test user, and mutate events

+# Troubleshooting
+Q: Stuff does not work??
+A: Check the comments under Important

+Q: It still does not work!
+A: Clear your browser cache